aaronfeingold/ajf-portfolio/public/bio.md

 # About Me

-I'm Aaron: a technical founder in New Orleans, with a background in hospitality.

-As a sommelier, sales rep, and software engineer, I have focused my skills on solving the problems of the restaurant industry.

-And so currently, I am building Vino Vibes: providing your best life with big, easy wine experiences.
+I'm Aaron, a software engineer in New Orleans who builds 0→1 products that solve real business problems.

+I specialize in rapid product development - taking concepts from idea to live product in weeks, not months.
+My focus is helping early-stage startups and companies ship their first versions fast, with clean architecture that scales.

-Yet beyond that, I work with small startups to ship 0→1 as a GTM software developer, specializing in cost and usage observability.
+Currently, I work with startups as a go-to-market software developer, building MVPs and focusing on cost/usage observability to help them grow efficiently.

-## Technical Foundation
+## Technical Stack

-**Highlights**: TypeScript, Next.js Python, FastAPI, SQL, and AWS.
+TypeScript, Next.js, Python, FastAPI, SQL, AWS - deployment of cloud-native applications and data pipelines.

-**Notes**: Cloud native applications, data pipelines, and API integrations.

-## Professional Goals

-Taking shape now, I'm expanding my technical services to include business workflow automation and advanced knowledge management systems, supporting marketing and advertising.

-I look for opportunities to make an fast paced impact in a validated problem, laying the groundwork for product growth.
+## What I Bring
+I combine technical execution with business instincts developed through hospitality and sales experience.
+This background taught me to understand customer needs deeply and deliver solutions that actually work in practice.

-## Let's Connect
+## Current Focus

-If you're interested in collaborating to create software, develop startups, or simply connecting to sharing crazy ideas, let's talk.
+Seeking a software engineer role where I can apply my full-stack expertise to help innovate and deliver.